sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Q set1.md

 2. **Resource Ambiguity**: In other scenarios, if you have multiple resources (e.g., Deployments, Pods) using the same label selector, it can become difficult to identify which resource corresponds to which.
 This can make resource management and troubleshooting challenging, as it may not be clear which resources are affected when you apply changes or debug issues.

 3. **Network Policy Challenges**: If you are using Network Policies to control network access between Pods based on selectors, having multiple selectors with the same name can create ambiguity and unexpected network behavior.
 Network Policies might not work as expected, leading to security or connectivity issues.

-To avoid these issues, it's essential to ensure that selectors within the same namespace have unique names or label combinations to clearly differentiate resources.
-By giving each resource a unique selector, you can maintain clear and predictable behavior when managing Services, Network Policies, and other resources.

 ## what happen when liveness probe is failed?
 When a liveness probe fails in Kubernetes, it signifies that the application running in a container is unresponsive or in an unhealthy state.
 Kubernetes continuously monitors the container's health using liveness probes, and when a failure occurs, Kubernetes takes action based on the configured probe settings.
 Typically, the following happens: